animal-locator-drone/simulation/mavsdk_test/README.md

    3. launch Airsim/Colosseum, and PX4 SITL, optionally you can launch QGroundControl
    4. make sure you activated the venv as in `Setup 3.1`
    5. ensure that PX4 has connected to AirSim you will see ready text outputted in the px4 terminal
+   6. **IMPORTANT** make sure that pymavsdk and AirSim/Colosseum are using different control ports.
+      1. eg. pymavsdk uses 14540 and AirSim uses 14550
+      2. In the example settings.json below we changed colosseum to use 14550 because pymavsdk defaults to 14540
+      3. However you need to pay attention to this because both the settings and the pymavsdk script can be accidentally configured to use the same.
 2. in the PX4 command interface
    1. `commander disarm`
       1. This is currently a bug and we need to develop a way to not have to do this manually for smooth scripting.